CSESoc-CompClub/2024-Autumn-Python-Intro/README.md

-# 2024-Autumn-Python-Intro
+# Introduction to Python!
-2024 (Autumn) Introduction to Python
+Hihi!!
+Welcome to CompClub's Introuction to Python Workshop!

 ## Setup
 Install `python3` with the installer or package manager of your choice.